Hamburg: Transport

 Hamburg is a major transportation hub, connected to four Autobahnen (motorways) and the most important railway junction on the route to Scandinavia.

 Bridges and tunnels connect the northern and southern parts of the city, such as the old Elbe Tunnel (Alter Elbtunnel) or St. Pauli Elbtunnel (official name), which opened in 1911, today a major tourist sight, and the Elbe Tunnel (Elbtunnel), the crossing of a motorway.

 Hamburg Airport is the oldest airport in Germany still in operation.
 There is also the smaller Hamburg Finkenwerder Airport, used only as a company airport for Airbus.
 Some airlines market Lübeck Airport in Lübeck as serving Hamburg.

-Hamburg's licence plate prefix is "HH" (Hansestadt Hamburg; English: Hanseatic City of Hamburg), used between 1906 and 1945 and from 1956 onwards, rather than the single letter normally used for large cities since the federal registration reform in 1956, such as B for Berlin or M for Munich.
+Hamburg's licence plate prefix is "HH" (Hansestadt Hamburg; English: Hanseatic City of Hamburg), used between 1906 and 1945 and from 1956 onwards, rather than the single letter normally used for large cities since the introduction of Germany's current vehicle registration system in 1956, such as B for Berlin or M for Munich.
 "H" was Hamburg's prefix in the years between 1945 and 1947; it has used by Hanover since 1956.

+Hamburg is located in the area of the transport association Hamburger Verkehrsverbund (HVV).